 Visiting travelers and local Dubliners all make their way to the first day of the greyhound and horseracing festival at Leopardstown to socialize and watch a few races.
 Even people unaccustomed to racing visit Leopardstown to place a small bet or two on a few races, while experienced bettors stick around until the 29th of December to enjoy all 4 days of racing.

 You should round out your Dublin at Christmas time trip with a visit to the National Museum of Ireland.
 The museum is divided up into archaeology, decorative history, country life and natural history locations.
-Please check the museum website for opening times.
+Please check the museum website

 If planning a stay in Dublin for Christmas, why not check out offers on our Dublin hotels